vivekshivam/Data-Driven-Recipe-Generator/README.md

 ## **Introduction**

 People often stick to a limited set of recipes in their weekly routines, sometimes due to the risk of trying new dishes that may not suit their tastes, potentially leading to wasted ingredients.
-Recipe Genie aims to make meal planning easier and less repetitive by helping users discover new recipes based on the ingredients they already have.
+Recipe Explore aims to make meal planning easier and less repetitive by helping users discover new recipes based on the ingredients they already have.

 ---

 ## **Project Objective**

-The objective of Recipe Genie is to diversify users' meal options by recommending dishes that align with their available ingredients and preferences.
+The objective of Recipe Explore is to diversify users' meal options by recommending dishes that align with their available ingredients and preferences.
 This helps users expand their weekly menus without extra shopping or complex preparation.

 ---